Nick Jonas and Priyanka Chopra Are a Vision of Love at Post-Wedding Reception

 MEGA TheMegaAgency.com

-While loved ones continued to commemorate the couple's milestone with the party today, fans got their first look at the couple's weekend wedding ceremonies earlier on Monday, thanks to newly published portraits of the pair.
+While loved ones continued to commemorate the couple's milestone today, fans got their first look at the couple's weekend wedding ceremonies earlier on Monday, thanks to newly published portraits of the pair.

 In the snaps, Chopra and Jonas were pictured in their custom Ralph Lauren looks for the Western ceremony held on Saturday, followed by the vibrant gold and red designs by Sabyasachi for Sunday's Hindu ceremony.